AirshipCMS/Docs/Airship-CLI-Commands.md

 This will connect you to the airship server for your project.

 ## `airship land`
-This downloads all server templates and files and replaces your local copies.
+This downloads all server templates and files and **completely overwrites** your local copies.
 ```
 airship land
 ```
-Do this the first time you work on the project.
-This pulls down necessary Airship config files and initial project structure.
-After your initial land, you probably have all your files frequently backed up in Git, so you won't have to run `airship land` anymore, and you can simply create and launch new files.
+`airship land` the first time you set up your local development workflow. `airship land` pulls down necessary Airship config files and your initial project structure.
+After your initial land, you probably have all your files frequently backed up in Git, so you won't have to run `airship land` anymore, and you can simply create new files locally and launch them.

 If for some reason you need to re-sync files, you can run `airship land`.
-Be sure you have backed up your local files because airship land will overwrite them.
+Be sure you have backed up your local files because `airship land` will overwrite them.

 ## `airship launch`
 This uploads all local templates and files and replaces the server copies.